-Click to open iTunes and sign in to your Account Information page from your computer, click this link: View My Account.
+To automatically open iTunes and sign in to your Account Information page from your computer, click this link: View My Account.
 Or follow these steps:

 - Open iTunes.

 - If you’re not signed in, sign in with your Apple ID.